Understanding the Different Types of Logical Reasoning Methods and Argumentation

 - Inductive Reasoning AKA Induction (Reasoning By Consistency; bottom-up reasoning): The reasoning method that deals with probability.
 Inductive reasoning is a reasoning method that deals probable conclusions.
 It reasons from specific facts and probable rules “up” toward probable conclusions that don’t necessarily follow from the premises.
 It looks for patterns in data, reasoning by consistency.
 It is often called bottom-up reasoning because it generally starts with specifics facts/observations/measurements and/or probable rules (gleaned from comparing specifics) and reasons toward a generalization (a probable rule or likelihood).
 It is a type of synthesis (combining parts into a whole) that is closely related to empiricism (the world of material objects), because it compares data points that are generally obtained through observation/measurement to better understand how data does and doesn’t connect.
 Since induction deals with likelihoods, it can produce logically strong and cogent arguments with false conclusions (and it can also produce weak arguments with accidentally true conclusions as well).
 It can produce multi-value truth values (ex. very likely false, likely false, likely true, very likely true) and since it deals with likelihood it helps to state qualifiers like confidence levels when communicating inductive inferences.
 Ex.
 Ted is a Bachelor, Ted has a Beard, it is likely all Bachelors have beards (a false conclusion given our “weak” and therefore uncogent argument which drew a generalization from only consider two data-points).
 It can be done either bottom-up: Facts that contain uncertainty (like statistics) -> Pattern -> Conclusion based on probability (produces a hypothesis/theory), or inverse: Hypothesis -> Compare observations about specific things and/or probable facts -> Compare Hypothesis and Observations -> Draw Certain Conclusions.
 It is inferring B from A where B does not necessarily follow from A. Ex.
 Most A are B, and this C is A, therefore this C is likely B.

 - Abductive Reasoning AKA Abduction: The reasoning method that deals with guesswork.
 Abductive reasoning is a method of reasoning that formulates a hypothesis, a type of probable conclusion that doesn’t necessarily follow from the premises (it is therefore a type of induction).
-It reasons by analogy, comparing an interesting observation to a certain rule, probable rule, certain fact, or probable fact to make an educated guess about what might be the case (which can then be explored using inductive reasoning).
-Since abduction deals with guesswork, a hypothesis being true is a matter of happenstance.
+It reasons by analogy, comparing an interesting observation to a certain rule, probable rule, certain fact, probable fact, or another observation to make an educated guess about what might be the case (which can then be explored using inductive reasoning).
+Since abduction deals with guesswork, abductive reasoning simply produces a good guess (a thing we would not know to be true or false without additional testing).
+A term that describes the result of abduction well is “speculative hypothesis.”
+Abduction is an “Inference to the Best Explanation,” it is coming up with an explanation for how two things are connected.
 Ex.
-We observe the interesting fact that Ted isn’t wearing a wedding ring, we know that bachelors don’t wear wedding rings, perhaps Ted is a bachelor? (we can then go on to gather inductive evidence, for example by asking Ted if he has ever been married, and then use deduction to rule out what certainly isn’t the case based on our evidence).
-Observation -> Compare Observation to Known Facts -> Find a Likely explanation (a speculative hypothesis).
+We observe the interesting fact that Ted isn’t wearing a wedding ring, we know that bachelors don’t wear wedding rings, perhaps Ted is a bachelor?
+Or, we see Ted is out to dinner with a woman, both ted and the woman have wedding rings, perhaps the woman is Ted’s wife? (we can then go on to gather inductive evidence, for example by asking Ted about the status of his relationship, and we can use deduction to rule out what certainly isn’t the case based on our evidence; our abductive reasoning led us to a good guess that can work as a starting point for further testing, but our assumption based on our observation didn’t tell us anything Ted’s marriage status for sure).
+Observation -> Compare Observation to Known Facts or another observation -> Find a Likely explanation (a speculative hypothesis).
 The surprising fact, C, is observed; But if A were true, C would be a matter of course, Hence, there is reason to suspect that A is true.
-My hypothesis states A is true, I can now run tests and collect inductive evidence to test my hypothesis.
+My hypothesis speculates that A is true, I can now run tests and collect inductive evidence to test my hypothesis.

 - Inverse Forms (of Deduction, Induction, and other Reasoning types): Doing the inverse of any reasoning type (as noted above).
 For example with inverse induction, we would start with the conclusion and look for facts that proved the conclusion with certainty.
 Or with inverse deduction, we start with certain facts and look for a certain theory to support them.
 Bottom-up and top-down terminology aside, working with certain conclusions that follow from the premises only is deduction, and working likely truths that don’t necessarily follow from the premises is induction.
 Likewise, no matter what direction you go, comparing observations and specific facts to produce a speculative hypothesis is abduction.
 The same is generally true for all other reasoning types.